Smederevska Palanka: Education

+Sports

+Local football club GFK Jasenica 1911 plays in the 4th tier of the Serbian football pyramid.

 Events

-Annually every June, the town hosts the Best Fest Palanka, a rock festival featuring famous Serbian bands including Bajaga, Riblja čorba, Marčelo, Six pack band, Sunshine rap group and others.
+Annually every June, the town hosts the Best Fest Palanka, a rock festival featuring famous Serbian bands including Bajaga, Riblja čorba, Marčelo, Six Pack, Sunshine rap group and others.

 Smederevska Palanka has one of Serbia's oldest annual traditional fairs, the Krstovdanski Vašar which has been held since 1834 when it was introduced by Prince Miloš Obrenović.
 During the fair, the town is visited by 100,000 to 150,000 tourists from surrounding towns and cities.

 Smederevska Palanka hosts the "Motorijada", where thousands of bikers from Serbia and the former Yugoslavia assemble for the event and live concerts in Smederevska Palanka's Kiseljak.
 The 2011 event featured a famous Yugoslav band, Divlje Jagode.

 Tourism

 Beside archaeological findings and medieval monasteries, famous touristic spots in Smederevska Palanka include lake Kudreč, the Kiseljak spa complex and Mikulja forest.

 Smederevska Palanka has a natural mineral water spring which is said to have been used since Roman times and has been used by the surrounding peoples since at least 1719.
 On 22 April 1907, the water from the mineral springs was awarded the golden medal for quality at the London 'Balkan Fair'.

 According to some researchers, the town's mineral water is the 3rd best in Europe, primarily due to the natural selenium it contains.